As a JET participant in Saga, you can be pretty sure that there will be ample things to keep you busy and connected to your fellow JETs.

 When: Depends on when the blossoms bloom.
 In Kyushu, this can be anywhere from late March to early April.

 What: A famous event held on the mud flats of the Ariake Sea, in Kashima.
-The event comprises a number of ‘Olympic’-style events that change slightly from year to year, including things like Women’s Sumo, The Gatalympic (obstacle course), Gata-chari (riding a bike along a thin strip of wood), Matchmaking, Human Mudskipper, and Tug of War.
+The event is comprised of a number of ‘Olympic’-style events that change slightly from year to year, including things like Women’s Sumo, The Gatalympic (obstacle course), Gata-chari (riding a bike along a thin strip of wood), Matchmaking, Human Mudskipper, and Tug of War.
 Registration information also changes from year to year, so be on the lookout for how to sign up for the JET team.

-Where: Held on the mud flats of the Ariake Sea in Kashima, at Nanaura Kaihin Sports-en (鹿島市七浦海浜スポーツ公園).
+Where: Held on the mudflats of the Ariake Sea in Kashima, at Nanaura Kaihin Sports-en (鹿島市七浦海浜スポーツ公園).
 Access is via Hizen Nanaura station (about 5-10 mins walk away) or there are around 600 parking spaces available in the immediate area.

 What: Day-trip to Yafuoku!
-Dome in Fukuoka to see the resident Fukuoka Softbank Hawks take on their opponents in the Pacific League (or an inter-league match).
+Dome in Fukuoka to see the resident Fukuoka Softbank Hawks take on their opponents in the Pacific League (or an inter-league game).
 The Hawks were the champions in 2014 and 15, so they are a reputable team with a big following.

 When: The baseball season runs from May to October.
 Schedules are available online from February.